Print Friendly and PDF

 • Chop all veggies and keep aside.

 • Take a pressure cooker and add in the beef, the spice powders listed and the chopped veggies (reserve 1/4 cup of chopped shallots/kunjulli and keep aside) to this, add 1/3 cup water to cook and put over flame.
-Lightly saute the beef, add in salt and close the pressure cooker and cook for 3-4 whistles or till its done (adding water to beef depends on the type of meat and the time needed to cook the same, also the number of whistles depends on the meat too so please keep a check on this).
+Lightly saute the beef, add in salt and close the pressure cooker and cook for 3–4 whistles or till it's done (adding water to beef depends on the type of meat and the time needed to cook the same, also the number of whistles depends on the meat too, so please keep a check on this).

 • Now, wait till the pressure is released in the pressure cooker, open and check if any water left.
-If there is water or gravy present, dry off the moisture by putting on stove again.
+If there is water or gravy present, dry off the moisture by putting on the stove again.

 NOTES